 Ketogenic Diet is super intriguing.
 It’s a very high-fat, low to no-carb diet that forces the body into ketosis, burning fat instead of sugar for energy.
 For meat lovers, this is a dream diet.
 It was developed initially for hard-to-control epilepsy in children (Wikipedia, retrieved 09/08/2019).
 The Keto diet actually isn’t a terrible diet for the brain but the downfall is not getting much in the way of complex carbs.
 It is suitable for seizures and epilepsy but dangerous for people with diabetes.

-A risk is overeating and gaining too many calories from fat, causing weight gain.
+A risk is not getting enough carbs for the brain to function properly.
+We do need some energy from a bit of carbs to fuel our brains.
 While the brain can use ketones for fuel, it’s not the most well-rounded diet for the brain.
 According to Wikipedia, excess calcium in the blood on the Keto diet causes a risk of kidney stones.

 This is an extreme diet intended as a medical treatment for epilepsy.
 There might be some brain benefit from this diet (in the increased fat for energy for the brain), but there are more risks than benefits.
 I don’t recommend Keto as a diet for brain health.